LanayaC/LanayaC/README.md

 - I use empirical methods to test what actually works in software security, rather than what just sounds promising
 - Open to collaborating on research and impact-driven projects
 - Teaching assistant for CS courses at Bilkent University
+- Working toward a career in AI governance and security compliance (GRC), connecting software security research to how organizations manage AI risk

 ### For My Students
 Have a question about the course or an assignment?
 Email me at [aziza.carbonell@bilkent.edu.tr](mailto:aziza.carbonell@bilkent.edu.tr) or [book a time on my calendar](https://calendar.app.google/5kQQg79qyUBmVrHm7).
 No question is too small, and asking early is always better than struggling alone.